yatingw24/phd/README.md

 3. converted data analysis and findings into journalistic languages.

 ## Limitations & Things I'd Like to Improve
-1. This is a data-driven project done within one week - I would like to conduct an in-depth research into Jean Grey.
+1. This is a data-driven project done with a limited amount of time -
 2. The dataset also listed average prices on various auction sites such as heritage.
 A comparison between price difference for each character on different sites could be also interesting.
 3. While more and more female superheros emerge, how their value in second-hand market is different from male X-Men's is worth analyzing.